 The Cloud UI exposes a suite of observability metrics that show real-time data related to the performance and health of your Deployments.
 These metrics are a useful reference as you troubleshoot issues and can inform how you allocate resources.
 They can also help you estimate the cost of your Deployments.
 This document explains each available metric and where to find them.

-To view metrics for a Deployment, open the Deployment in the Cloud UI and click Analytics.
+To view metrics for a Deployment, open the Deployment in the Cloud UI, click Overview, then click Get Analytics.
 The following topics contain information about each available metric.

 DAG and task runs